Post navigation

 Cooney, a Yesler Terrace area resident, faces charges of second degree murder and first degree assault.

 Police say Cooney was riding the rental electric scooter on E Pine just after 5 PM when he became embroiled in the altercation and opened fire into the vehicle Lewis was driving, striking him with a fatal shot and hitting the child in the calf.
 The child was treated for his injuries and released from the hospital.
-Lewis was shot in the chest and died at Harborview later that night.
+Lewis was shot and died at Harborview later that night.

 Police say security video from Seattle Central and the Walgreens at the corner of Broadway and Pine shows Cooney opening fire on the car even as it was turning to leave the area onto Broadway.